scottc95665-work/dora/README.md

 ## Documentation

 The development team uses [Swagger](http://swagger.io/) for documenting the API.
-NOTE : At this time there is not a publicy available link to the documentation, a link will be provided as soon as one is available.
+NOTE: At this time there is not a publicly available link to the documentation, a link will be provided as soon as one is available.

 ## Configuration